-If you have a "materials" issue that can't be solved using your own methods or by a private entity and Ames Laboratory has the expertise in-house, the Office of Sponsored Research can facilitate a preliminary discussion with our scientists to see if we can help.
+If you have a "materials" issue that can't be solved using your own methods or by a private entity and Ames Laboratory has the expertise in-house, Innovation Partnerships can facilitate a preliminary discussion with our scientists to see if we can help.
 If our Scientist(s) feel that they may be able to solve your issue, a scope of work with an estimated budget will be developed for your approval.
 Pending DOE approval, the appropriate agreement will be prepared for your review and negotiation.
 Upon signature acceptance of the agreement and the receipt of Advanced Funds, the work may begin.

 - CRADAs enable the Ames Laboratory and one or more partners (usually from industry or academia) to collaborate, share costs and pool the results of a particular R&D program.